NASA-Tensegrity-Robotics-Toolkit/NTRTsim/scripts/learning/ReadMe.md

 				0.60541811415525382
 			]
 		],

-During the refactoring pass, check each use of copy.deepcopy(x).
-Likely overusing it

 The overall process of creating a new component from an old component is as follows:
     1. Copy the old component
-    2. Walk through it, matching its elements with those of rangeConfig 2.1 At each matched element, update according to the algorithm
+    2. Walk through it, matching its elements with those of rangeConfig 2.1 At each matched element, mutate it according to the algorithm

-__ASSUMPTION
 The Ranges section of a learningSpec must follow this format:
     A tag is a dictionary.
     If a tag contains another tag, then it can only contain tags.
     If a tag has the two elements min: number max: number, it is a terminal.